openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 `tkn pac logs` -- will show the logs attached to a Repository.

 If you don't specify a repository on the command line it will ask you to choose one or auto select it if there is only one.

+If there is multiple PipelineRuns attached to the Repo it will ask you to choose one or auto select it if there is only one.

-IF you add the "-w" flag it will directly open the console URL to the log.
+If you add the `-w` flag it will open the console or the dashboard URL to the log.

-[`tkn`](https://github.com/tektoncd/cli) binary needs to be installed to show the logs.
+The [`tkn`](https://github.com/tektoncd/cli) binary needs to be installed to show the logs.

 ### Generate